Do you know what the most amazing things to do in Koblenz are? If your next trip leads you to this city, here is what to include in your itinerary.

 11. Jesuitenplatz Square

 A while back, Jesuits lived in the city of Koblenz.
-These were followers of the Jesuits order, which explains the name of this square.
+These were followers of the Jesuit order, which explains the name of this square.
 The order was around for some time but was forced to leave in 1773.

 Fortunately, they left behind a piece of history in the form of the Jesuitenplatz.
 It’s a fantastic spot from where you can start your exploration of the surrounding buildings.
 For instance, how about adding the Jesuits college building to your list of things to do in Koblenz?